 Ei Aoki, co-founder of TROYCA, has built a reputation as a director capable of giving a cinematic aura to his series.
 With a composition of shots that plays with high contrasts of light and shadow, he explores complex moral dilemmas and human tragedies.
-His narrative rhythm, always agile, sustains works like Fate/Zero, Aldnoah.Zero, and ID: INVADED, consolidating a visual style that raises the standard of television animation.
+His narrative rhythm, always agile, sustains works such as Fate/Zero, Aldnoah.Zero, and ID: INVADED, consolidating a visual style that raises the standard of television animation.

 TROYCA and the Technical Challenge of Dynamic Lighting 🎬